New Zealand Police: New Zealand Police Force: 1886

+New Zealand Police: 1958

+Despite being the same organisation in 1958, the word force was removed from the name with the Police Act 1958, which was a significant overhaul of police legislation.

 On 1 July 1992, the Traffic Safety Service of the Ministry of Transport was merged with the police.
 Up until that time, the Ministry of Transport and local councils had been responsible for traffic law enforcement.
-In 2001, the police re-established a specialist road policing branch known as the Highway Patrol.
+In 2000, the police re-established a specialist road policing branch known as the "highway patrol".
 Today the police are mainly responsible for enforcing traffic law, while local councils can appoint parking wardens, who can enforce traffic rules regarding parking and special vehicle lanes.
 In 2010, after some calls to split traffic enforcement again from standard police duties, it was decided that it would remain part of their duties, partly due to the public having shown "enormous support" for it remaining this way.

 The Police Act 1958 was extensively reviewed starting in 2006, after a two and a half-year consultative process the Policing Act 2008 came into effect on 1 October 2008.
 The process included the world's first use of a wiki to allow the public to submit or propose amendments.
 The wiki was open for less than two weeks, but drew international attention.

 More recently, the New Zealand Police has been involved in international policing and peacekeeping missions to East Timor and the Solomon Islands, to assist these countries with establishing law and order after civil unrest.
-They have also been involved in community police training in Bougainville, in conjunction with Australian Federal Police.
+It has also been involved in community police training in Bougainville, in conjunction with Australian Federal Police.
 Other overseas deployments for regional assistance and relief have been to Afghanistan as part of the reconstruction effort, the Kingdom of Tonga, Thailand for the tsunami disaster and Indonesia after terrorist bombings.
 New Zealand Police maintains an international policing support network in eight foreign capitals, and has about 80 staff deployed in differing international missions.